 "Are you-- are you the Hulk?"
 Prepare yourself for, quite possibly, the most adorable and charming story about mistaken superhero identity ever.
 Sure, Mark Ruffalo plays the Hulk as part of 'The Avengers,' but we all know that he's not actually the Hulk...right?
 Well, if you happen to be a pre-schooler, that line might be a little (understandably) blurred.
 This is a bit of an issue when non-Hulk Ruffalo participates in normal activities -- including being the parent of a pre-schooler.

 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, check out the highlights from this year's Comic-Con, ponder who will play Doctor Strange, and learn just how painful it is to wear a Batman costume.
+This week, the 'Avengers 2' trailer arrives, Jesse Eisenberg may join a very interesting DC movie, and the other superheroes of the Justice League offer updates on their movies.